It’s official: Zinedine Zidane’s second tenure as Real Madrid coach comes to an end

 Zinedine Zidane has resigned as Real Madrid manager with immediate effect, the Spanish club announced on Thursday, just days after they were beaten to the La Liga title by Atletico Madrid.

-“It is now time to respect his decision and show our appreciation for his professionalism, dedication and passion all these years,” Real Madrid said in a statement on its website.

-“Zidane is one of Real Madrid’s great myths and his legend beyond his role as coach and player at our club.”

-The Frenchman’s departure comes at the end of a disappointing campaign for the 13-time European champions, who also lost to Chelsea in the Champions League semi-finals as they failed to win a trophy for the first time in 11 seasons.
+The Frenchman’s departure comes at the end of a disappointing campaign for the 13-time European champions, who also lost to Chelsea in the Champions League semi-finals, as they failed to win a trophy for the first time in 11 seasons.

+“We must now respect his decision and express our gratitude for his professionalism, dedication and passion over the years and what he means to Real Madrid,” a club statement said.

+“Zidane is one of Real Madrid’s great icons and his legacy extends beyond what he has achieved as a coach and player at our club.”

+The best Real Madrid manager in history?
+Reactions to Zinedine Zidane’s second exit as coach

 Only 10 days ago Zidane, who has a contract until 2022, denied press speculation he had already told his players he would be leaving at the end of the season.